-This chapter lists and describes Cisco IOS commands in Cisco IOS Release 12.3(8)JA that you use to configure and manage your access point, bridge, and wireless LAN.
+This chapter lists and describes Cisco IOS commands in Cisco IOS Release 12.4(3g)JA and 12.3(8JEB) that you use to configure and manage your access point, bridge, and wireless LAN.
 The commands are listed alphabetically.
+Refer to Appendix A, "List of Supported Cisco IOS Commands," for a complete list of Cisco IOS commands supported by access points and bridges.